fitoalfarooo/IA-laboratories/README.md

 **Train  and  fine-tune  a  Decision  Tree  for  the  moons  dataset  by  following  these steps:**

-a.Use make_moons(n_samples=10000, noise=0.4) to generate a moons dataset.
+a.
+Use make_moons(n_samples=10000, noise=0.4) to generate a moons dataset.

-b.Use train_test_split() to split the dataset into a training set and a test set.
+b.
+Use train_test_split() to split the dataset into a training set and a test set.

-c.Use  grid  search  with  cross-validation  (with  the  help  of  the  GridSearchCVclass)  to  find  good  hyperparameter  values  for  a  DecisionTreeClassifier.Hint: try various values for max_leaf_nodes.
+c.
+Use  grid  search  with  cross-validation  (with  the  help  of  the  GridSearchCVclass)  to  find  good  hyperparameter  values  for  a  DecisionTreeClassifier.Hint: try various values for max_leaf_nodes.

-d.Train  it  on  the  full  training  set  using  these  hyperparameters,  and  measure your model’s performance on the test set.
+d.
+Train  it  on  the  full  training  set  using  these  hyperparameters,  and  measure your model’s performance on the test set.
 You should get roughly 85% to 87%accuracy.

 Solution: https://colab.research.google.com/drive/12-7Jvecku0U8nPUk1V47lcCzQOkyMyxp?usp=sharing